What Is an Entry Condition Report? Guide for Australian Rentals

 Other states and territories

 South Australia, Western Australia, Tasmania, ACT, and the Northern Territory all have similar requirements under their respective residential tenancy legislation.
-The core principles are consistent across all jurisdictions: the landlord must provide a condition report at the start of the tenancy, the tenant has a period to review and note disagreements, and both parties must retain signed copies.
+The core principles are consistent: the landlord must provide a condition report at the start of the tenancy, the tenant has a period to review and note disagreements, and both parties must retain signed copies.

 What an entry condition report must include